potatolain/TravelPortals/README.md

   to be linked to the world specified.
 You most likely do not need to run this command, unless you've been running this plugin since before multiworld was supported.
 If you do, you only need to run it once.
+- /portal convert from|to legacy|yaml - Convert your current storage from or to another storage

 Permissions